88-degrees/Book-of-Changes/e59d8ekan.md

 **Kǎn ䷜**, here repeated, shows the possession of sincerity, through which the mind is. penetrating.
 Action (in accordance with this) will be of high value.

-1.<a name="29.1"></a> The first SIX, divided, shows its subject in the double defile, and (yet) entering a cavern within it.
+1.<a name="29.1"></a> The first `SIX`, divided, shows its subject in the double defile, and (yet) entering a cavern within it.
 There will be evil.

 > **䷜** changing to [**䷻**](e88a82jie.md)

 > Matching Line 1 in Adjacent Hexagram: [**䷝**](e7a6bbli.md#30.1)

-2.<a name="29.2"></a> The second NINE, undivided, shows its subject in all the peril of the defile.
+2.<a name="29.2"></a> The second `NINE`, undivided, shows its subject in all the peril of the defile.
 He will, however, get a little (of the deliverance) that he seeks.

 > **䷜** changing to [**䷇**](e6af94bi.md)